-The temperature of your soil is of utmost importance in getting a good seed germination.
+The temperature of your soil is of utmost importance in getting good seed germination.

-- Temperatures that are too high or too low can cause problems germinating seeds.
+- Temperatures that are too high or too low can cause problems with germinating seeds.

 Given all else is equal, even tray germination requires even temperatures.
 If temperatures plunge at night, or peak over 100 for a prolonged period, seeds will either remain dormant or die.